highcharts/node-export-server/README.md

 - `log(...args)`: Logs a message.
 Accepts a variable amount of arguments.
 Arguments after `level` will be passed directly to console.log, and/or will be joined and appended to the log file.
   - `{any} args`: An array of arguments where the first is the log level and the rest are strings to build a message with.

-- `logWithStack(level, error, customMessage)`: Logs an error message with its stack trace.
+- `logWithStack(newLevel, error, customMessage)`: Logs an error message with its stack trace.
 Optionally, a custom message can be provided.
-  - `{number} level`: The log level.
+  - `{number} newLevel`: The log level.
   - `{Error} error`: The error object.
   - `{string} customMessage`: An optional custom message to be logged along with the error.